yueguoguo/yueguoguo.github.io/_posts/2020-12-01-what-i-have-learnt.md

 programming keeps a proper level of tense and flexibility in the session.
 It catalysts the interaction between the developers in the same meeting and products positive feedback to each other.
-It helps spot and resolve challenging technical issues quickly even if people inolved in the session do not meet at person, and therefore it maintains the agility of software development practices.
+It helps spot and resolve challenging technical issues quickly even if people involved in the session do not meet at person, and therefore it maintains the agility of software development practices.